 Amen.

-No, seriously, you know that that that that's one of the points that I made after the eminent domain case.
+You know, that's one of the points that I made after the eminent domain case.

 This sends power back to the states.

-Now it sends power back to the government.
+No, it sends power back to the government.

-And this government was given the right to choose which citizen it wants to own property, and it wants the higher tax paying citizen.
+And this government was given the right to choose which citizen it wants to own property, and it wants the higher tax-paying citizen.

-So the little guy got screwed in New London, Connecticut, new little guy gets screwed out in San Francisco.
+New little guy gets screwed out in San Francisco.

 Well, congratulations, Patrick.

-Uh this these two decisions that you cite had to be pretty powerful to overcome that.
+These two decisions that you cite had to be pretty powerful to overcome that.

 Am I right?